-Trump says U.S. 'locked and loaded' for potential response to Saudi oil attack
+U.S. blames Iran for Saudi oil attack, Trump says 'locked and loaded'

 Kuwait, which borders Iraq, said it was investigating the sighting of a drone over its territory and coordinating with Saudi Arabia and other countries.

 U.N.
 Secretary-General Antonio Guterres condemned Saturday’s attacks and called on all parties to exercise restraint and prevent any escalation.
-The European Union warned that the strikes posed a real threat to regional security, and several nations urged restraint.
+The European Union warned the strikes posed a real threat to regional security, and several nations urged restraint.

 The attack came after Trump said a meeting with Iranian President Hassan Rouhani was possible at the U.N.
 General Assembly in New York this month.
 Tehran ruled out talks until sanctions are lifted.